-Description: This summer course is designed for students who wish to enhance their personal health and fitness through a variety of field trips, fitness activities as well as team, individual and recreational activities.
-Students will spend half of the course time involved in physical activities which will include weight training, cardio training, core and flexibility training along with games that can be incorporated into a lifelong fitness program.
-The health component will include areas of personal fitness, weight management, nutrition, digestive health, first aid and athletic training..
+Description: This summer course is designed for students who wish to enhance their personal health and fitness through a variety of field trips, fitness activities, team, individual and recreational activities.
+In the physical education component, students will be involved in physical activities which will include weight training, cardio training, core and flexibility training along with games that can be incorporated into a lifelong fitness program.
+The health component will include areas of personal fitness, weight management, nutrition, digestive health, first aid and athletic training.
+Career exploration opportunities introduce students to professionals in the areas of health, wellness and fitness.